 Start petitions like the Pesticides Action Network to enact legislative changes

-Tracking publicly available pesticide application data can sometimes help beekeepers avoid direct spraying of their bees
+Track publicly available pesticide application data to avoid direct spraying

 Highlights of the study reported by the authors included:

-The honeybee physiology is disturbed by Nosema ceranae and pesticides.
+The honeybee physiology was disturbed by Nosema ceranae and pesticides

-A Pediococcus strain can rescue honeybees from Nosema ceranae - and adverse effects of pesticides.
+Feeding Pediococcus rescued honeybees from adverse effects of pesticides

 How do you keep your bees healthy?